An Urban Farm in Montreal Works a Lot Like Amazon Prime

 One of Canada’s largest urban farming projects, Lufa Farms is the brainchild of Mohamed Hage and Lauren Rathmell.
 Back in 2011, Hage and Rathmell—partners in business and life—opened the world’s first commercial rooftop greenhouse, a 31,000-square-foot space atop an old Montreal warehouse.
 They now oversee three hydroponic greenhouses, each placed on a sturdy, low-rise building, with a combined 138,000 square feet.

 The enterprise is part of a wider movement to bring rooftop gardens and greenhouses to North American cities.
 Gotham Greens operates a 75,000-square-foot rooftop greenhouse in Chicago, said to be the world’s biggest.
-In Brooklyn, a 65,000-square-foot greenhouse is planned to open on top of a building in the Navy Yard later this year.
-The concept is suited to a range of environments.
+In Brooklyn, a 65,000-square-foot greenhouse opened in 2012 on top of a building in the Navy Yard.* The concept is suited to a range of environments.
 Cold-weather cities like Montreal and Chicago have limited growing seasons, which a greenhouse can extend.
 A rooftop garden maximizes space in a dense urban area and uses less water than traditional agriculture, an advantage in a city or region with a limited water supply.

 Whereas many urban farms sell to restaurants or grocery stores, or via farmer’s markets, Lufa has a key point of differentiation: its direct-to-consumer business model.
 On its website, shoppers can customize baskets of fresh food, which are then delivered to more than 300 pick-up points across the city, or to their homes for an added fee.
 It’s like community-supported agriculture (CSA) or a farm share merged with the personalization and convenience of Uber Eats or Amazon Prime.
 “We decided that we needed to give people the option to order what they wanted, and that we would figure out how to get those items to them,” Rathmell said.

-Note: *CORRECTION: The original version of this post stated the Brooklyn rooftop greenhouse would open later this year.
-It opened in 2012.